-NIJAC successfully achieved the targets against its annual business objectives for 2021-22.
+NIJAC successfully achieved the targets against its annual business objectives for 2022-23.

-The key achievements during 2021-22 were:
+The key achievements during 2022-23 were:

-- Managed and delivered 12 recruitment and selection schemes resulting in 60 recommendations for appointment, 13 to Courts, and 47 to Tribunals.
-This included the three Victims' Payments Board Schemes. - Managed 56 renewals of appointments to Tribunals (48) and to Courts (8). - Implemented the approved new staff organisational structure. - Continued investment in our people, as outlined in the NIJAC People Strategy 2020-25, has included structured leadership and management development with programmes such as a new Emerging Leaders Programme and the use of coaching and mentoring to support leadership development and embed the collective leadership model in NIJAC - Successfully welcomed The Honourable Mrs Justice Keegan as NIJAC Chair. - Successfully developed a planning and performance management system using Outcomes Based Accountability (OBA), in line with the PfG.
+- Commenced 10 new recruitment and selection schemes and made 65 recommendations for appointment, 14 to Courts, and 51 to Tribunals. - Managed 67 renewals of appointments to Tribunals (9) and to Courts (58).

-- A new approach to Board effectiveness and Training delivered to Commissioners to increase overall effectiveness of the Board in line with the Board Development Plan. - Collaborating with various individuals, professions and communities as part of NIJAC's outreach and engagement programme through presentations and events, advertising, the judicial shadowing scheme and informal and formal networks including social media. - Continued collaboration closely with Royal College of Psychiatrists NI and wider Health colleagues to promote appointments to Medical Tribunals. - Continued to strengthen communication channels with colleagues in the Judicial Appointments Board Scotland (JABS) and Judicial Appointments Commission England and Wales (JAC), to share practice and benchmark a number of approaches to judicial appointments.
-NIJAC hosted the Tripartite Conference in March 2022 facilitating benchmarking and sharing best practice in terms of making Judicial appointments. - Further development of programme of innovation including digitisation in business activities. - Induction of new Judicial Commissioners to NIJAC's Board Plenary.
+- Continued investment in our people, as outlined in the NIJAC People Strategy 2020-25, has included structured leadership and management development with programmes such as a new Emerging Leaders Programme and the use of coaching and mentoring to support leadership development and embed the collective leadership model in NIJAC - Successfully welcomed a new legal Commissioner (Bar Council) and re-appointed a legal commissioner (Law Society) for their second term. - Successfully implemented the new planning and performance management system, which measured progress towards NIJAC's medium and high-level outcomes, using Outcomes Based Accountability (OBA), in line with the draft Programme for Government (PfG). - A new Commissioner appraisal process was implemented to improve Board effectiveness and the Training delivered to Commissioners to increase overall effectiveness of the Board in line with the Board Development Plan. - Development of a new judicial profile - Introduction of new Bitesize training - Provided regular cyber security updates - Agreed a three-year transformation strategy - Collaborating with various individuals, professions and communities as part of NIJAC's outreach and engagement programme through presentations and events, advertising, the judicial shadowing scheme and informal and formal networks including social media. - Continued collaboration closely with Royal College of Psychiatrists NI and wider Health colleagues to promote appointments to Medical Tribunals. - Continued to strengthen collaboration and partnership working with colleagues in the Judicial Appointments Board Scotland (JABS) and Judicial Appointments Commission England and Wales (JAC), Supreme Court UK and the Judicial Appointments Advisory Board Ireland to share information, good practice and benchmark on a number of shared projects. - Further development of programme of innovation including digitisation in business activities.